pmem/pmem.github.io/content/pmdk/libpmem2.md

 > NOTICE:
-Support for async functions is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release along with the miniasync dependency.
+Support for async functions is deprecated since PMDK 1.13.0 release and was removed in the PMDK 2.0.0 release along with the miniasync dependency.

 ### libpmem2 Example